 China was reduced from 500,000 to 300,000 men and considerable

-territory was lost.
-This led the Communists to adopt the cheng-feng or "rectification"
+This led the Communists to adopt the cheng-feng

-movement, which peaked in 1943 and whose excesses foreshadowed the
+movement, which began on 1 February 1942 and peaked in 1943 and whose

 later Cultural Revolution.
 Many of the intellectuals who had come to